goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

 <img src="/assets/images/How-BitTorrent-works.jpg">

-_Overview of the Protocol, from Topology Aware Worm Propagation in BitTorrent : Modeling and Analysis by Sinan, Abdelmadjid and Yacine (2008)_
+_Overview of the Protocol, from Topology Aware Worm Propagation in BitTorrent : Modeling and Analysis by Sinan, Abdelmadjid, and Yacine (2008)_

 The BitTorrent protocol is a peer-to-peer protocol used for distributing files.
 This means that a peer can act as a client and a server when sharing a file.
 There is no central server that all clients connect to download the files.
 In BitTorrent land, all clients can be servers while all servers are clients.